semiessessi/antigravity-experiment/README.md

 ### 🎨 3D Shapes
 - **Cube** - Classic 6-faced shape with each face displaying a different color
 - **Dodecahedron** - 12-sided polyhedron where each pentagonal face is a solid color, with opposite faces matching
+- **Icosahedron** - 20-sided polyhedron with triangular faces, where opposite faces share the same color (10 unique colors for 10 pairs)

 ### ⚙️ Technical Capabilities
 - **Hardware Acceleration** - WebGL rendering with GPU acceleration for optimal performance